Mixing magic oils reminds me so much of movies and books about witches creating potent potions.

 A Short (And Incomplete) History of Ritual Oils and Anointing Oils in Magic

 Other Western traditions include anointing kings and prophets.
-And sacred oils were used to heal the sick or even undo curses.
+And sacred oils were used by healers and clergy to heal the sick or undo curses.

-Even today, religious leaders anoint followers with oils and water during religious ceremonies and baptisms.
+Even today, religious leaders anoint followers with oils and water during baptisms and other ceremonies.

 Other folk magic traditions like Hoodoo use conjure and "conditioning" oils, which consist of carrier oils, essential oils, herbs, stones, and other elements like gold and silver.